CorneliaKelinske/The_Brogrammer/posts/2022/09-08-job_hunt.md

 Another thing I recommend preparing is a cover letter.
 I used Canva for making a nice one, but I also had a simple Google doc where I just typed down a rough version.
 I'm not saying you should send the same letter to any company.
 You'll still have to make individual adjustments.
 But there is a certain structure and certain points that I included in all my cover letters.
 I start out with saying where I read the job ad and what I liked about the job description and/or the company.
 I then highlight some of my experience in Elixir (projects, courses) as well as the professional experience I have due to my previous career.
 And I conclude with a link to my GitHub page.

 I also have a few lines saved in Google docs that I can use when I am contacting somebody on Slack.
 Once again, it's just the basic text that I can use as a starting point.

+# 4. When you apply

+The first question is probably: where do you find job opportunities to apply for.
+My two go-to places for the most up-to-date offers are the Elixir Slack job channel and the [Elixir Forum](https://elixirforum.com/c/work/elixir-jobs/16).
+If you are subscribed to newsletters of community members who are recruiting, reaching out is certainly a great idea.

+If you are a junior developer, you'll probably notice that the vast majority of job offers is for seniors.
+In addition, the few opportunities that are advertised as "Junior/Mid-level" often want somebody with little to no Elixir knowledge but 5+ years of production experience in another language.
+So what do you do, if you are a newbie like me, with no prior programming experience?
+You apply anyway.
+You have nothing to loose and everything to gain.
+Just be honest about where you are at in your career.
+Don't worry if you don't meet all the requirements listed in the job descriptions.
+Somebody more experienced once told me that they are more like a wish list and not set in stone.
+This being said, I still think it makes sense to take a minute to decide whether an application is worth it.
+I, for example, will not apply if they are expressly looking for people in Europe, super senior roles or full-stack developers.
+I'm also more reluctant if the offer is by an early start-up or involves betting or NFTs/crypto stuff.